sepkamal/STAT545-hw-Kamal-Sepehr/README.md

 + It was easy to accidentaly introduce errors to single data points.
 + With big data sets excel would get laggy and even crash.

-so...
+So...
 That's why I'm hoping R can save me.

 ## Progress Report

 This README.md file was edited in RStudio after initially creating this file and repository on github.
-I

 I found this site to be a really helpful while putting this together: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)